 Most manufacturers offer three to four cab sizes.
 To help you choose a bed length, think of the standard sizes of lumber or other construction materials you might need to carry.

 5. Choose trim, options and packages

 Making a list of your must-have features or packages is smart.
 With so many possible truck configurations, the best way to find the one you want is to give the list of your top features to the salesperson at the truck dealership.
-Explain your preferred color and, if you can be flexible, pick an alternate color.
+Explain your preferred colour and, if you can be flexible, pick an alternate colour.
 This will greatly improve your odds.